siavash9000/dind-machine/README.md

 echo 'alias dind-machine="docker run -v $DIND_MACHINE_DATA:/root/.docker/ nukapi/dind-machine docker-machine"' >> ~/.bashrc
 ```

 Now you are ready to use dind-machine!
 You can use all docker-machine commands with dind-machine bay replacing docker-machine with `dind-machine`.
-Take a look in tinto the [reference](https://docs.docker.com/machine/reference/)
+Take a look in into the [reference](https://docs.docker.com/machine/reference/)
 ## Examples

 Replace `PERSONAL_ACCESS_TOKEN` with your DigitalOcean Personal in the following command and provision a small digitalocean droplet: